webqit/quantum-js/README.md

 #### Mutations to Object Properties from the Outside Will Be Automatically Reflected

-Stateful JS programs will statically reflect changes to any property that they may depend on:
+Quantum JS programs will statically reflect changes to any property that they may depend on:

 ```js
 // External value